 As it turns out, it did.

-Companies that used Salesforce or HubSpot responded significantly faster than their peers, on average.
+We used ZoomInfo to identify the apps each company uses, and we found that companies using Salesforce or HubSpot responded significantly faster than their peers, on average.

 But even with these tools, companies are still a long way from responding in 5 minutes or less.